Waste

 Waste reduction

-The procedure focuses on circular economy criteria, with all plants urged to identify every possible opportunity to apply them.
+Another important focus of the procedure is circular economy criteria, with all plants urged to identify every possible opportunity to apply them.
 This is an aspect to which Brembo has devoted a great deal of energy.
 The linear “take-make-dispose” economic model based on having access to only seemingly unlimited resources is increasingly ill-adapted to Brembo’s environment, especially given the need to access high quality raw materials with sustainable costs, whilst being mindful of the environment.

 The very nature of some of the production processes, such as cast iron foundries, means that they are suitable as a model for applying the "take-make-reuse" concept on which the circular economy is based.
-The raw materials procured by a foundry are for the most part of secondary origin, resulting from machining process waste rather than from the product of the ferrous scrap salvage chain.
-The progressive extension of circularity to all production processes is an opportunity that Brembo intends to seize in order to ensure a steady growth of its business that’s in balance with the environment.
+The raw materials procured by a foundry are for the most part of secondary origin, resulting from machining process waste or from the product of the ferrous scrap salvage chain.
+The progressive extension of circularity to all production processes is an opportunity that Brembo intends to seize in order to ensure a steady business growth that is in balance with the environment

 From primary to secondary aluminium

-Producing a brake caliper using secondary aluminum to replace, in whole or partly, the primary one while ensuring equal performance, quality and aesthetic criteria is one of key goals in the field of sustainability.
+Producing a brake caliper using secondary aluminium to replace, in whole or partly, the primary one while ensuring performance, quality and aesthetic criteria is one of key goals in the field of sustainability

-The development of the calipers of tomorrow, fully made of recycled aluminium, will allow to reduce CO2e emissions by about 80% in the next decade compared to the current levels.
-The expected result will be achieve through a series of subsequent steps including:
+The development of the calipers of tomorrow, fully made of recycled aluminium, will allow to reduce CO2e emissions by about 80% in the next decade compared to the current emissions.
+The expected result will be achieved through a series of subsequent steps including:

 • the gradual increase of aluminium produced with renewable energy

-• the production of calipers made entirely from recycled aluminum.
+• the production of calipers made entirely from recycled aluminium.